leonardosampaio/orderhive-xero/README.md

 4. Configure Delivery URL on Xero (developer.xero.com > App > Webhooks) to point to https://domain.com/path/webhook.php

 5. Configure a cron job to call cli/webhook-worker.php

+6. Complete the OAuth2 authorization accessing /index.php and put tenant_id value in configuration.json

 ## How this works